VIC.GOV.AU | Policy and Advisory Library

 Note

-If the principal is consistently granting exemptions on similar grounds, the school council should review its dress code to try to meet these needs within the code.
+If the principal is consistently granting exemptions on similar grounds, the school council should review the student dress code with consideration to whether it should be updated to address these needs.

 Health and safety considerations